-The policy will be accessible to all visitors to the school, parents and carers through the schools website and a hard copy will be available on the safeguarding board in the staffroom.
+The policy will be accessible to all visitors to the school, including temporary staff, volunteers, parents and carers through the schools website and a hard copy will be available

 1.2 Meeting your communication needs

 We want to ensure that your needs are met.
 If you would like this information in audio type, in Braille, large print, any other format or interpreted in a language other than English please inform the Designated Safeguarding Lead.